-Another possibility to support small businesses in Ghana or Cameroon is the new Corona Business Grant.
+Another possibility to support small businesses in participating African countries is the new Corona Business Grant.
 With this Programme.
 WIDU.africa specifically supports existing companies whose activities in the health, food, or transport sectors contribute to the Corona response.
-This includes the production of hygiene materials such as protective masks, the expansion of health centres, investments in short term food security, delivery services or taxi services, and other solutions used in the prevention or management of the Corona pandemic.
 Many entrepreneurs have good ideas but lack the financial means to implement them.
 WIDU provides up to 2,500 € for entrepreneurs via the Corona Business Grant and supports them to realise their ideas.
 The Corona Business Grant requires the recommendation of a diaspora member in Germany.
 No proof of private investments on the part of the diaspora or the entrepreneur is required.
 Do you know entrepreneurs who could benefit from the Corona Business Grant?
-Then register here and start the process for a “Corona Business Grant”
+Then register here and start the process for a “Corona Business Grant”.

 Why your support is more important than ever